 Michael Barbaro, Associate Chaplain at Trinity School in Manhattan, is a single dad of newborn twins, born July 2014.
-He worked with a surrogate to grow his family, and he’s sharing his story at the Surrogacy Seminar & Expo for Gay Men presented by Men Having Babies.
-The all-day seminar and expo is being held on Sunday, November 2, 2014 – at JCC Manhattan.
+He worked with a surrogate to grow his family, and he shared his story at the Surrogacy Seminar & Expo for Gay Men presented by Men Having Babies November 2, 2014 – at JCC Manhattan.

 Q: How did you decide to become a parent?